Phoenix Group

 Mari Nakano

 I am interested in the ecology and evolution of insects.
-I came to New Zealand in 2011 to study undergraduate degree in Zoology, and majored ecology for my Master’s degree.
-For my MSc project, I studied New Zealand stick insect Clitarchus hookeri, in which I compared the chemical and morphological traits between sexual and asexual populations that can be involved in male choice.
+I came to New Zealand in 2011 to study for an undergraduate degree in Zoology, and then majored in ecology for my Master’s degree.
+For my MSc research I studied the endemic New Zealand stick insect Clitarchus hookeri, in which I compared the chemical and morphological traits that can be involved in male choice.
+I used captive specimens to compare responses among individuals from sexual and asexual populations.

-My Ph.D. project is about investigating the mechanisms of co-occurrence in the three New Zealand alpine grasshopper species, Brachaspis nivalis, Sigaus australis and Paprides nitidus, by exploring their species- and sex-specific feeding patterns, chemical and morphological adaptations to their food, and sexual communication systems.
+During my Ph.D. project that I investigated the mechanisms enabling co-occurrence of three sympatric, endemic New Zealand alpine grasshopper species, Sigaus nivalis, Sigaus australis and Siguas nitidus.I examined their species- and sex-specific feeding patterns, chemical and morphological adaptations to their food, and their sexual communication systems.

 Variation in mandibular traits between Brachaspis nivalis (left), Sigaus australis (middle) and Paprides nitidus (right).
 Difference in teeth length and melanized area may reflect adaptation to plants that have different size and toughness.